obonaventure/cnp3/book-2nd/mcq-ex/network-stp.rst

       .. comment:: The BPDU of this switch is worse than the BPDU of switch ``6``.

-   .. positive:: The port of switch ``6`` attached to the Hub is a blocked  port.
+   .. negative:: The port of switch ``6`` attached to the Hub is a blocked  port.